20 Frequently Asked Questions About Kitchen Countertop Installations

 11. What is the standard height for a backsplash?

 There is no standard height for backsplashes.
 Everything is customized to fit perfectly inside every kitchen.

-Typically, most clients have it at 10 cm to 20 cm.
+Typically, most of our clients have it at 10 cm to 20 cm.
 But, of course, it can go all the way up just below the upper cabinets if you prefer.

-l.
-Can I use these stones for my bathroom?
+13. Can I use these stones (granite, marble, and engineered quartz) for my bathroom?
 Floor?
 Wall cladding?

 Granite, marble, and engineered quartz can be used in various applications, such as vanity tops, floor tiles, and even wall cladding.

 Also, granite and marble’s surface can either be flamed or bush hammered to provide a non-slip texture for poolsides and pavements.